-We require a non-binding letter of intent to be submitted no later than October 1, 2024.
+We require a letter of intent to be submitted no later than July 15, 2025.
+A subset of proposed projects will be invited to submit full applications.

 All applications must be submitted by 5:00 pm ET on the deadline day through Proposal Central at: Proposal Central.